Can your pet get fleas in winter?

 Artificial environments and the use of central heating

 Contrary to popular belief, fleas do survive during the winter months, especially indoors; our warm houses provide the perfect breeding ground for fleas as they thrive in a warm and humid environment.
 People turn up the central heating to keep their homes warm, but this means that fleas are attracted to the home.
-Pet owners should take effective steps to rid their pets, and their homes, of these parasites and minimize risk of infestation by carrying out continuous year-round treatment, even in the winter months.
+Pet owners should take effective steps to rid their pets, and their homes, of these parasites and minimize the risk of infestation by carrying out continuous year-round treatment, even in the winter months.

 To combat fleas during the winter, it is important to address both the pet and the environment, since fleas live a large part of their life cycle off of the pet and in the environment (house, bed, garden etc).
 Fleas need warm temperatures to survive.
-The inside of your home provides a warm environment to allow fleas to thrive year round regardless of seasons.
+The inside of your home provides a warm environment to allow fleas to thrive year-round regardless of seasons.

 Treating pets in winter

 Treating your pet is only part of the solution as you will have to treat your home and any other pets within your household too.
-Everything the dog or cat comes into contact with should be treated with a product recommended by your vet; otherwise it is inevitable that the fleas will come back.
+Everything the dog or cat comes into contact with should be treated with a product recommended by your vet; otherwise, it is inevitable that the fleas will come back.

 Fleas can cause very serious health problems.
-They are one of the most common causes of distressing skin problems in dogs and cats and in severe cases smaller animals, particularly kittens, can die from anaemia due to blood loss from the feeding fleas.
+They are one of the most common causes of distressing skin problems in dogs and cats and in severe cases smaller animals, particularly kittens, can die from anemia due to blood loss from the feeding fleas.